getodk/docs/odkx-src/tables-using.rst

 .. note::

   Please note that ODK-X version 2.1.9 does not support Android 4.x.
-It's minimum Android version is 5.0.
+Its minimum Android version is 5.0.

 We have included a sample application built on top of Tables along with a handful of data tables that showcase some of its features in :doc:`tables-sample-app`.